Liover Peguero Preview, Player Props: Pirates vs. Brewers

 Liover Peguero At The Plate

-- Peguero is batting .267 with four doubles, six home runs and eight walks.
+- Peguero is hitting .266 with four doubles, six home runs and eight walks.

-- In 34.3% of his games this season, Peguero has driven in at least one run.
-In seven of those games (20.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Peguero has had an RBI in 12 games this year (33.3%), including seven multi-RBI outings (19.4%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 40.0% of his games this year, with more than one run scored in 11.4%.
+- He has scored in 14 of 36 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.